 Take PACKRAT Seriously

 A safety net of sorts for PA students is that the accrediting body (ARC-PA) keeps a close eye on the PANCE pass rates of accredited programs.
-Beginning with the class of 2013, programs with PANCE pass rates at 82% or lower for their most recent cohort are required to submit detailed analyses of their PANCE performance trends along with comprehensive action plans for improving performance to the ARC-PA or they risk losing accreditation.
+Programs with PANCE pass rates at 85% or lower for their most recent cohort are required to submit detailed analyses of their PANCE performance trends along with comprehensive action plans for improving performance to the ARC-PA or they risk losing accreditation.

-Accredited PA programs are clearly motivated to ensure their that students are well prepared to pass the PANCE on the first try.
+Accredited PA programs are clearly motivated to ensure their students are well prepared to pass the PANCE on the first try.
 Indeed, most PA students take the PANCE within just a few study-intensive weeks of graduating.
-While students with lower GPAs or other poor performance markers may hesitate to take the PANCE right after graduating, waiting may not be in their favor.
-A Drexel University study found that: “…students with lower GPAs delayed longer before taking PANCE with poorer results…” If you are a PA student and feel that you may be at risk of not passing the PANCE on the first try, you should consider intensifying preparation for test taking in general and the PANCE in particular rather than delaying PANCE and risking post-graduation memory decay.
+While students with lower GPAs or other poor performance markers may hesitate to take the PANCE right after graduating, studies have shown that waiting may not be in their favor.”
+If you are a PA student and feel that you may be at risk of not passing the PANCE on the first try, you should consider intensifying preparation for test taking in general and the PANCE in particular rather than delaying PANCE and risking post-graduation memory decay.

-PA-program graduates are usually prepared to pass the PANCE and become a certified physician assistant (PA-C) on their first try, and specific preparation for the board exam is typically confined to just a few weeks of intensive study.
+PA-program graduates are usually prepared to pass the PANCE and become a certified Physician Assistant (PA-C) on their first try, and specific preparation for the board exam is typically confined to just a few weeks of intensive study.
 There are plenty of options and tools for review, including review courses (both in-person and online), CD and DVD courses, question banks, and so forth.
-Specific study tips can be found here, and we will continue our exploration of the various study methods in future posts on this blog.
+You can find a wealth of information from medical educators in How to Study for Boards: Avoid these 10 Common Mistakes PLUS 10 Tips and Strategies.